| | | | | | | | | | | | | | | | | | | | | | |

 26. Tropical North Queensland, Australia

 One of the best family destinations to visit in Australia is Tropical North Queensland.
-The city of Cairns is easy to reach, making this area a popular choice for holidaymakers.
+The city of Cairns is easy to reach with direct flights from major cities, making this area a popular choice for holidaymakers.
+You’re spoilt for choice in far north Queensland with many things to see and do that will keep every member of the family entertained.

 27. Wellington, New Zealand

-Wellington Street Art New Zealand with kids
+Wellington New Zealand view

-But it is the outdoor activities we love the most.
 Climbing Mt.
-Victoria (about an hour) provides breathtaking views over the city, kayaking and jumping off the wharf in Wellington Harbour is outstanding, and even taking the iconic crocodile bikes for a spin is memorable.
+Victoria takes about an hour and provides breathtaking views over the city and harbor.
+Kayaking and jumping off the wharf in Wellington Harbour is outstanding during summer months.
+Even taking the iconic crocodile bikes for a spin becomes memorable.

 Where to Travel in Central and South America with Family